BRBussy/vault/README.md

 ### Store

-The general command form to store a secret is:
+The general command to create a secret:

 ```
-vault storageEngine put pathToSecret secret
+vault secretsEngine put pathToSecret secret
 ```

-The following example uses the kv (key-value) store
+Example using the kv engine:

 ```
 vault kv put secrets/hello foo=world